seekerofsai/terraform-azurerm-avm-ptn-ai-reference-implementation/README.md

 ### <a name="input_aisearch_local_authentication_enabled"></a> [aisearch\_local\_authentication\_enabled](#input\_aisearch\_local\_authentication\_enabled)

-Description: Controls whether or not local authentication is enabled for the Azure Cognitive Search service.
+Description: Controls whether or not local authentication is enabled for the AI Search service.

 Type: `bool`